hashicorp/private-terraform-enterprise/README.md

 * two subnets in that VPC like the ones provisioned in stage 1
 * a security group like the one provisioned in stage 1
 * an S3 bucket like the one provisioned in stage 1 (to be used as the PTFE source bucket)
-* An AWS AMI running a [supported flavor](https://www.terraform.io/docs/enterprise/private/preflight-installer.html#linux-instance) of Linux in the region in which you plan to deploy PTFE
+* An AWS AMI running a Ubuntu, RHEL, or CentOS in the region in which you plan to deploy PTFE
 * An AWS key pair that can be used to SSH to the EC2 instances that will be provisioned to run PTFE.
 * A certificate uploaded into or created within Amazon Certificate Manager (ACM) that can be attached to the application load balancer that will be provisioned in front of the EC2 instances.
 * An existing AWS Route 53 zone to host the Route 53 record set that will be provisioned.